apitoolkit/apitoolkit-landing/features/api-logs-and-metrics/index.md

 ###### [*API Logs and Metrics*{.drop-shadow-md}]{class="bg-amber-300 px-2 rounded-md dark:text-black"}

 {class="mt-2 mb-3 dark:text-white "}
 ### See Clearly, Fix Quickly.
-Observe and Fix any API from API integrations or your services
+Observe and Fix any API from API Integrations or Your Services

 {class="py-5"}
 These logs give you an in-depth overview of your server-side API calls, including events, pageviews, clicks, and choose variation calls.
 They enable you to verify that your API calls are correct and identify implementation issues.
 You can also use logs to troubleshoot unexpected behavior and find the root cause